Math & Numeracy Teaching Resources

 - The Multiplication Course by Steve Wyborney is a highly interactive multiplication course – free on YouTube – created by the teacher behind SPLAT!
 The videos are completely ready for all students, all teachers, all parents, everyone!
 The course teaches students deep, rich, and important multiplication concepts while they are also learning multiplication facts.
 It also puts students in control of their learning, allowing them to pause the think deeply, allowing them time to write, allowing them to discover important math ideas.

-- The Product Game turns students' practice with factors and multiples into a fun two-plater game.
+- The Product Game turns students' practice with factors and multiples into a fun two-player game.

 -